Photo: Fatima dos Santos

 Born in Lisboa, Portugal, and raised in Newark, New Jersey, Hugo writes toward questions of diaspora, belonging, and memory.
 His poetry and fiction illuminate the beauty, complexity, and struggles of the immigrant experience and urban life, while his translations bring contemporary Portuguese literature to English-speaking audiences.

-Hugo has been awarded fellowships from MacDowell and the Disquiet International Literary Program.
-His work has won awards, including from the Journal of New Jersey Poets, and been nominated for a Pushcart Prize.
-It has been published in the United States, Portugal, and India, appearing in Barrelhouse, Bat City Review, Electric Literature, Hobart, The Common, The Fanzine, and elsewhere.
+Hugo received a 2026 Fellowship from the New Jersey State Council on the Arts.
+He has also been awarded fellowships from The Edward F. Albee Foundation, MacDowell, and the Disquiet International Literary Program.
+His work has been nominated for a Pushcart Prize and appeared in Barrelhouse, Cultural Daily, Electric Literature, Hobart, The Common, The Fanzine, and elsewhere.

 Hugo lives in New Jersey.